shruti-y/Big-Data-ML--NYC-311-Data-Analysis-and-Prediction-of-Resolution-Time-/README.md

 # Big-Data-ML--NYC-311-data-analysis-and-Prediction-of-Resolution-Time

-This folder contains one part of the semester long project done for the Big Data course taught by Prof. Juan Rodriguez.
+This folder contains ONE PART of the semester long project done for the Big Data course taught by Prof. Juan Rodriguez.

 Technologies used: